home-assistant/home-assistant.io/source/_components/ps4.markdown

 ### Service `lock_media`

 Lock media data attributes to prevent automatic updates to media data.
-Media data will no longer be updated automatically.
+Media data will be locked and not be updated automatically.

 | Service data attribute | Optional | Example                                 | Description                                                                  |
 | ---------------------- | -------- | --------------------------------------- | ---------------------------------------------------------------------------- |